License agreement for the use of the MailUp Platform

 2. MailUp has developed and designed an on-line digital platform accessible through the Internet using the modality “Software As A Service” (the “MailUp® Platform”) which enables the user to directly manage, in its own, marketing campaigns and on-line communications in general using different messaging channels (E-mail, sms);

-3. The Customer states to know and have carefully checked the functions of the MailUp Platform and to consider them suitable for their needs;
+3. The Client states to know and have carefully checked the functions of the MailUp Platform and to consider them suitable for their needs;

 4. The MailUp® Platform is a tool reserved to professional users and the Client undertakes to use it exclusively in connection with its professional business and for purposes related to it.